lsoros/chromaria/README.md

 =========
 Chromaria is a software platform for artificial life experiments.

-A comprehensive technical paper about Chromaria can be found [here](http://eplex.cs.ucf.edu/publications/2014/chromaria-alife14).
+A comprehensive technical paper about Chromaria can be found [here](http://eplex.cs.ucf.edu/papers/soros_alife14.pdf).
+A follow-up paper is [here](http://eplex.cs.ucf.edu/papers/soros_alife16.pdf)!
+More coming soon.

 Getting Started
 ===============